linear-b/gitstream/docs/automation-actions.md

     - :fontawesome-brands-github: Supported on GitHub
     - :fontawesome-brands-gitlab: Supported on GitLab
-    - :fontawesome-solid-gears: Open beta - Feature is under develipment, and currently available for all
+    - :fontawesome-solid-flask: Open beta - Feature is under development and currently available for all
-    - :fontawesome-solid-crown: Premium feature
+    - :fontawesome-solid-crown: Pro feature

 ## Overview